 This morning we drive to the beautiful small port of Polperro to visit the Polperro Heritage Museum of Smuggling and Fishing.
 All along the south coast of England, people responded to high taxes in the second half of the 18th century by smuggling goods through fishing villages like Polperro.
 This museum, housed in an old pilchard factory, has a fascinating collection of objects from the 18th and 19th centuries as well as fine ship models and an excellent collection of 19th-century photographs that show vividly what life was once like in the village.
 After our museum visit, there will be time at leisure to eat lunch and explore this beautiful small port.

 This afternoon we visit the highly romantic Trematon Gardens, set within the ruins of a medieval castle founded soon after 1066, in which a Georgian house was later built.
-The gardens are largely the work of garden designers Julian and Isabel Bannerman, who have played to the Castle’s romantic and pre-Raphaelite glories.
+The gardens are largely the work of garden designers Julian and Isabel Bannerman, who played to the Castle’s romantic and pre-Raphaelite glories.
 They enhanced the garden’s wonderful collection of wildflowers, its woodland and orchard with ‘bold borders full of scent, colour, lustre and panache’.
 (Overnight The White Hart Hotel, St Austell) B

 Day 6: Sunday 14 June, St Austell – Lanhydrock – Eden Project – St Austell